 Thesis

-- simplify hard parts of SQL
+- Simplify the hardest parts of SQL

-- add modern reusability, type-checking, and ergonomics
+- Add modern ergonomics: reuse, type-checking, and composability

 WHERE